-To finally cut the cord for our workforce, so to speak, we also reimagined how we approached production.
+To finally cut the cord for our workforce, we also reimagined how we approached production.
 Years earlier, we fully invested in the Autodesk production platform and decided to further solidify that commitment by utilizing Autodesk BIM 360 technology, which enabled our designers to work without having to utilize a central server model, which had been our “norm” for years.

 With our BIM models live in the cloud, our employees were able to work on large 3D models while remaining untethered from the office.

 Finally, we rolled out all of the changes that had been piloted in our new Nashville HQ to the rest of our office locations.
 So, when the call came to go fully remote, we were well-prepared with infrastructure in place capable of providing an in-the-office experience—no matter where our staff was working.